jhnwlkn/jhnwlkn/README.md

 ### Hi there, I'm John 👋

--🔭 I’m currently studying at Univeristy of Lampung
+-🔭 I’m currently studying at University of Lampung
 <br/>
 -🌱 I’m currently learning to be a rich man🤑